 Solution 9: Change the notification settings

 The notification settings of your phone for a variety of apps can make a difference too.
 When you change the app settings to show notifications for a limited number of apps only – the ones for which you cannot miss the notifications – you will be able to reduce your phone’s working capacity.
-Changing the notification settings for the apps you do not need can be done by going into the Settings menu of your phone and tapping on Applications manager.
+Changing the notification settings for the apps you do not need can be done by going into the Settings menu of your phone and tapping on the Applications manager.
 Check under downloaded apps for the apps that you have installed and tap on each app to check the notification settings.
 You can check or uncheck the notification option for the apps you need.

 Solution 10: Does Your Phone Feature A Great Camera?